 Salesforce is a cloud-based service as a software (SaaS) company, which means it hosts an application customers can access online.
-It operates on a pay-as-you go subscription-based business model.
+It operates on a pay-as-you-go subscription business model.
 Because all data and information is stored in the cloud, Salesforce is accessible from any device at any time.
 It also allows for live data tracking and accurate real-time updates.

 While there are other CRMs on the market, Salesforce is becoming the industry standard.
 It offers a multitude of services that allow businesses to engage with their customers in ways that go beyond the surface level.

-Thousands of pre-built applications are available in the Salesforce app exchange, which expand platform uses and help close more sales.
-For example, PowerSync is an app that syncs data between Salesforce and ecommerce platform Magento, eliminating the need for duplicated manual data entry.
+The Salesforce App Exchange offers thousands of pre-built applications that integrate with Salesforce.
+For example, PowerSync is an app that syncs data between Salesforce and eCommerce platform Magento, eliminating the need for duplicated manual data entry.

 So, how do companies actually use Salesforce?

 What is CRM used for?